PromptQuorumPromptQuorum

 2020: GPT-3 and the Few-Shot Breakthrough

 The modern history of prompt engineering effectively begins with GPT-3.
-In May 2020, OpenAI released GPT-3, a 175-billion-parameter model, alongside the landmark paper by Brown et al., "Language Models are Few-Shot Learners" Brown et al., 2020 – Language Models are Few-Shot Learners.
+In May 2020, OpenAI released GPT-3, a 175-billion-parameter model, alongside the landmark paper by Brown et al., "Language Models are Few-Shot Learners".
 The paper demonstrated that by including a few examples of the desired task directly in the prompt β€” without any weight updates to the model β€” performance on downstream tasks improved dramatically.

 This was the seed of prompt engineering as a discipline.
 Researchers and developers realised that the same model could be turned into a translator, a summariser, a code generator, or a question-answering system simply by changing how the prompt was written.
 The model did not need retraining β€” it needed a better prompt.
 That insight reframed what a prompt was: not just an input, but a design artifact.